 The center was established to meet a critical need for a new academic and legal-professional discipline that responds to the rapidly evolving environment of health care and its centrality in the nation’s economy and government.
 The center’s programming includes many course offerings, both academic and experiential; career planning; academic research, policy work, and litigation briefs; and numerous high-profile panels and conferences that bring academic, government, and business leaders in health care to the Law School.
 It hosts academic visitors from all disciplines to enrich its programming and course offerings and to actively support student research, field work, and publications.
-More information is available at www.law.yale.edu/solomon-center.
+The Yale Health Law & Policy Society (YHeLPS), the student arm of the center, is an active partner and helps coordinate five Medical-Legal Partnerships (MLPs) that combine health and legal services at a single site of care for underprivileged populations and give students legal experience directly in the medical setting.
+More information is available at https://law.yale.edu/solomon-center.

 The Paul Tsai China Center